kbakeradi/hello-react-component/README.md

-# npm-react-typescript-template
+# Hello React Component

-A template for publishing a React + TypeScript package to npm
+An example React Component that shows a formatted hello headline, published to npm.

 ## How to use